-TO:

-ADDRESS:

-DESCRIPTIO N OF INTEREST IN LAND:

-TAKE NOTICE that taxes, penalties and interest in the amount of \\\\\\ dollars (\$\\\\\) remain unpaid and are due and owing in respect of the above-referenced interest in land.

-AND TAKE NOTICE that a Tax Arrears Certificate dated \\\\\ was delivered to you in respect of these unpaid taxes.

-AND TAKE NOTICE that:

-1. Failure to pay the full amount of the unpaid tax debt within SEVEN (7) days after delivery of this notice may result in the tax administrator, pursuant to Part XIII of the N'Quatqua First Nation Property Taxation Law, 2016, seizing the personal property described as follows:

-[general description of the personal property to be seized]

-2. The tax administrator may retain a sheriff, bailiff or by-law enforcement officer to seize the property and the seized property will be held in the possession of the tax administrator, at your cost, such cost being added to the amount of the unpaid taxes.

-3. If the unpaid taxes, penalties, interest and costs of seizure are not paid in full within sixty (60) days following the seizure of the property, the tax administrator may

-- (a) publish a Notice of Sale of Seized Personal Property in two (2) consecutive issues of the newspaper; and - (b) at any time after the second publication of the notice, sell the seized property by public auction.
+TO: ADDRESS: DESCRIPTION OF TAXABLE PROPERTY: TAKE NOTICE that taxes, penalties and interest in the amount of dollars (\$) remain unpaid and are due and owing in respect of the above-referenced taxable property.
+AND TAKE NOTICE that a Tax Arrears Certificate dated was delivered to you in respect of these unpaid taxes.
+AND TAKE NOTICE that: 1.
+Failure to pay the full amount of the unpaid tax debt within 7 days after delivery of this notice may result in the tax administrator, pursuant to Part XIII of the Fort Nelson First Nation Property Taxation Law, 2020, seizing the personal property described as follows: [general description of the personal property to be seized] 2.
+The tax administrator may retain a sheriff, bailiff or by-law enforcement officer to seize the property and the seized property will be held in the possession of the tax administrator, at your cost, such cost being added to the amount of the unpaid taxes.
+3. If the unpaid taxes, penalties, interest and costs of seizure are not paid in full within 60 days following the seizure of the property, the tax administrator may (a) publish a Notice of Sale of Seized Personal Property in two consecutive issues of thenewspaper; and (b) at any time after the second publication of the notice, sell the seized property by public auction.
 AND TAKE NOTICE that the tax administrator will conduct the public auction at the time and place set out in the Notice of Sale of Seized Personal Property, unless it is necessary to adjourn the public auction, in which case a further notice will be published.

-Tax Administrator for the N'Quatqua First Nation Dated: \\\\\\, 20\\\\.
+Tax Administrator for the Fort Nelson First Nation Dated:, 20